 They offer the comfort of pyjamas but are stylish and acceptable to go outside in, and I love them so much that I still spend most of my time in soft jersey trousers.
 Once you’re running around after a toddler and picking alphabetti spaghetti up off the floor 50 million times a day they come into their own!

-reusable nursing pads
+Essentials #13: Reusable nursing pads

-Once you do know you need nursing pads though, there’s no need to add to landfill.
+Nursing pads are a staple on any postpartum essentials list, but there’s no need to add to landfill by using them.
 Imse Vimse are a fantastic brand and their reusable nursing pads are organic, vegan and cruelty free.

 Postpartum life is an emotional rollercoaster and your hormones are all over the place in the days after giving birth.

 I’ve always found Bach Flower Rescue Remedy to be a supportive emotional aid in times of distress.
 It does have a very low alcohol content but not enough to be of concern in terms of breastfeeding.

 If you want a vegan option then try every crunchy-mama’s household staple, organic coconut oil.